isomerpages/moe-sls/_teacher-user-guide/Author/Upload Question and Test Interoperability (QTI) Files.md

 <p><u>Note</u>:</p>
 <ol>
 <li>Identifying the correct answers to Multiple-Choice Questions with single or multiple responses can be done within SLS after the questions have been uploaded.</li>
-<li>You may add Hints, Teacher Feedback and Question Tags (hyperlink <a href="https://www.learning.moe.edu.sg/sls/teachers/user-guide/vle/teacher/LessonManagement/TagComponent.html">https://www.learning.moe.edu.sg/sls/teachers/user-guide/vle/teacher/LessonManagement/TagComponent.html</a>) to questions within SLS.
-Tagged questions will be reflected in the Learning Progress (hyperlink <a href="https://www.preprd.sls.ufinity.com/sls/teachers/user-guide/vle/teacher/LearningProgress/About.html">teachers/user-guide/vle/teacher/LearningProgress/About.html</a>) when they have been attempted by students.</li>
+<li>You may add Hints, <a target="_blank" href="/teacher-user-guide/assess/add-teacher-comments/">Teacher Feedback</a> and <a target="_blank" href="/teacher-user-guide/author/add-question-tags/">Question Tags</a> to questions within SLS.
+Tagged questions will be reflected in the <a target="_blank" href="/teacher-user-guide/track-progress/access-learning-progress/">Learning Progress</a> when they have been attempted by students.</li>
 </ol>
 <h2 id="faqs">FAQs</h2>
 <hr>